priyanshi1282/techinfini-faebikes-website/Readme.md

 # Faebikes Website
 This is a static webpage for faebikes-home.
+This website will be updated in future for better performance with dynamic behaviour.

 # Tech Stack
 - HTML5